 3. Delayed Investigation on Discrimination and Sexual Harassment Complaints

 To avoid any ligation, the startup should thoroughly investigate all discrimination and sexual harassment cases.
 It should tackle even complaints that appear meritless.
+Being sexually harassed at work is a very serious offence, and every employer should treat it as such.
 The Equal Employment Opportunity Commission provides helpful guidelines for conducting the investigations.

 4. Lack of Invention Assignment and Confidentiality Agreement